 A sentencing hearing is scheduled for October 31, 2013.
 Smith faces a mandatory minimum sentence of 15 years’ imprisonment and a maximum sentence of 30 years’ imprisonment on Count One, a mandatory minimum sentence of 10 years’ imprisonment and a maximum possible sentence of life imprisonment on Count Two, a $500,000 fine, a lifetime period of supervised release and a $200 special assessment.

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Federal Bureau of Investigation, the Philadelphia Police Department, the Transportation Security Administration, and the U.S. Department of Transportation Office of Inspector General.
-It is being prosecuted by Assistant United States Attorney Jennifer Arbittier Williams.
+The case was investigated by the Federal Bureau of Investigation, and the Philadelphia Police Department Vice Unit, with assistance from the Philadelphia District Attorney’s Office and the Bucks County District Attorney’s Office.
+It is being prosecuted by Assistant United States Attorney Michelle L. Morgan.